-November 14, 2017 -City Council conducted a public hearing and approved the ordinance on first reading 4-3-0 with one member absent.
+November 14, 2017 - City Council is scheduled to conduct a public hearing and consider ordinance on first reading.

-November 28, 2017 - City Council to consider ordinance on second reading.
+November 28, 2017 - Subject to approval of ordinance reading, City Council to consider ordinance on second reading.

 Project Summary:

 The proposed regulations for "Olde Towne" League City will be a tool to implement the vision of the Downtown Revitalization Plan.
 This code will create a more walkable and urban setting that will attract visitors and enhance the quality of development in the area.
 The goals of the Ordinance are to: